 Maps files used in Memory-Map for All are not designed to be accessible to the user.
 We have found that too many people accidentally move or delete the maps, and they may also be attacked by malicious apps, causing Memory-Map to malfunction.
-The best way to install maps is to download them from the Digital Map Store (See Using Online Maps).
+The recommended way to install maps is to download them from the Digital Map Store (See Using Online Maps).

 However, Memory-Map for All does allow you to backup your maps, so they may be re-installed later, or installed on another device (subject to the terms of the license).
 To make a backup copy of the current set of maps, tap the Maps button then the Menu button , Map Storage > Backup Maps To...
 You can then browse to the storage location where you want to save a copy of the maps.